 Hi!
 My name is Stephanie, I am originally from France.
 I have been living in London for twenty years now.
 I am a mum of two wonderful kids, who are no longer babies, at sixteen and nine!
 After years in the NHS, I now work as a Newborn Care Specialist as well as a Mindfulness teacher for children.
 I work with families, offering holistic support, and guiding them through their journey into parenthood.

 Brilliant intro and wow-what an interesting career, thank you!
 I was told by our researcher that you run your own business, can you please tell me what your business is about?

 It is called Holistic Babies London.
 We are a team of six Newborn Care Specialists, all with a midwifery background and support and empower women (and their partners) in their parenting choice.

-Community midwives are, sadly, so stretched out with workload, they cannot spend two hours with each women guiding the breastfeeding (and trust me, most of my former colleagues wish they could!).
-As Newborn Care Specialists, we offer support at home, guiding with breastfeeding, referring to the right healthcare professional if required, listening to women, reassuring them and guiding them in the first few weeks or months of motherhood.
+Community midwives are, sadly, so stretched out with workload, that they cannot spend two hours with each woman guiding the breastfeeding (and trust me, most of my former colleagues wish they could!).
+As Newborn Care Specialists, we offer support at home, guiding with breastfeeding, referring to the right healthcare professional if required, listening to women, reassuring them, and guiding them in the first few weeks or months of motherhood.